 2022 Sustainability Report

-We have a company-wide commitment to operate as a sustainable company and integrate sustainable actions in everyday operations as we embrace our commitment to zero harm.
+Our sustainability journey is one of continuous learning and improvement and while we recognise the progress made during the year, we equally recognise the amount of work still to be done.
 We will continue to develop plans and actions to progress our sustainability goals in the year ahead and we look forward to reporting our progress in future periods.

 Modern Slavery Statement

 United Malt Group has respect for human rights as one of our core values; this means we will conduct our business in a way that recognises and respects the rights of our employees, customers, suppliers and contractors to be free from practices of modern slavery.
 These actions are not only the moral and ethical thing to do, but central to the ongoing growth and success of our business.